 Please stop cold emailing other bloggers!

-A word of caution: 2018 has been the year of niche sites requesting backlinks through email.
+A word of caution: There has been a rise in niche sites requesting backlinks through email.
 This isn’t necessarily a bad thing.
 But often niche site builders are taught to create a fake profile, using a stock image and bio on the about us page.
 The intent of their site is to sell products through affiliates.
 While there’s nothing wrong with that type of site, you don’t necessarily want to be linking to it.
 Google often sees this type of links as “link fraud”, meaning that it was done to manipulate the system, not to give value to the reader.

 2. Guest Posting